-Measured phase voltages U_1 to U_3 correspond to the potential of terminals VOLTAGE / U1 to U3 towards the terminal VOLTAGE / N.
+Measured phase voltages U_1 to U_3 correspond to the potential of terminals VOLTAGE / L1 to L3 towards the terminal VOLTAGE / N. The voltage U_4 to corresponds to the potential of terminals VOLTAGE / L4 towards the terminal VOLTAGE / N4.

 Measuring voltage inputs impedance is in range of units of $M\Omega$.
 If no signal connected (for example when protection fuse is blown), due to parasite impedance of power supply input a parasite voltage of up to tens of volts can appear on the measuring voltage inputs.
-In such case the instrument can show non-zero voltages!
+In such case the instrument can show non-zero voltages !

-At the star (wye, 3Y) connection, three current signals - I_1 , I_2 , I_3 - are measured.
-Another current is calculated from samples of directly measured ones as negative vector sum of current vectors I_1 , I_2 , I_3 (Kirchhoff rule).
-The calculated current is referenced as I{NC} .
+At the star (wye, 3Y) connection, four current signals - I_1 , I_2 , I_3 , I_4 - are measured.
+Another currents are calculated from samples of directly measured ones by the Kirchhoff rule :